 With over 60 staff and research students, the Unit specialises in large-scale and collaborative studies of lifestyle and genetic risk factors for cancer, and for other common diseases of adult life such as heart disease, fractures and dementia.
 Our aim is to provide reliable evidence to help answer outstanding questions about public health, and the health of individuals.

-Helicobacter pylori infection, chronic corpus atrophic gastritis and pancreatic cancer risk in the European Prospective Investigation into Cancer and Nutrition (EPIC) cohort: A nested case-control study.
+Pre-diagnostic copper and zinc biomarkers and colorectal cancer risk in the European Prospective Investigation into Cancer and Nutrition cohort.

 Stepien M. et al, (2017), Carcinogenesis

 Genetic variation in the ADIPOQ gene, adiponectin concentrations and risk of colorectal cancer: a Mendelian Randomization analysis using data from three large cohort studies.

 Nimptsch K. et al, (2017), Eur J Epidemiol

 Hepcidin levels and gastric cancer risk in the EPIC-EurGast Study.

 Jakszyn P. et al, (2017), Int J Cancer